Top 10 Cal Ripken Jr. Cards

 Topps took a break from making multi-player rookie cards in 1983.
 For many, that was a year too late.
 So for his Topps rookie card, Ripken is sandwiched between two guys who played 72 games combined.
 Still, the 1982 Topps Cal Ripken Jr. rookie card remains one of the most popular cards of the decade.

-In 1992, cards numbered to 10,000 were rare.
-That must've made the 1992 Donruss Elite Signature Series Cal Ripken Jr. autograph a holy grail.
-Numbered to 5000, the card is the first certified autograph card from the Ironman.
+In the early '90s, cards numbered to 10,000 were rare.
+That must've made The Signature Series Cal Ripken Jr. autograph a holy grail.
+Numbered to 5,000 copies, the Leaf card is the first certified autograph card from the Ironman.
 With the obscene print runs of the early-90s, this card remains relatively rare and popular.
+While part of the 1992 release, it does note 1991 as the copyright year.

 1993 Topps Finest Baseball is one of the most popular sets of the modern era.
 It brought chromium to the forefront and the hobby hasn't turned back.
 The set also introduced collectors to the Refractor, a staple that remains today.
 Along with Griffey and Nolan Ryan, the 1993 Topps Finest Refractor Cal Ripken Jr. is one of the most valuable in this important set.